CivicActions/guidebook/practice-areas/engineering/security-compliance.md

 ## As Developers

+We use a company identifiable email address for all company, client and service accounts
+-   based on your `firstname.lastname@civicactions.com` email address
+-   to create multiple email addresses (that will be delivered to your main account) add a unique `+identifier` after your name  -- everything after the `+` is ignored by the mailer
+    -   e.g. `first.lastname+project-admin@civicactions.com`
+    -   and: `first.lastname+qa1@civicactions.com`

--   When creating test or exploratory accounts on staging or production systems, we:
+When creating test or exploratory accounts on staging or production systems, we:
-    -   use a user name derived from your name like `first.lastname` or `flastname` or `flastname-admin`
+-   use a user name derived from your name, e.g., `first.lastname` or `flastname` or `flastname-admin`

-    -   use your `civicactions.com` email address (can add an identifier, e.g. `first.lastname+project-admin@civicactions.com` -- everything after the `+` is ignored by the mailer)
+We follow the principle of least privilege:
+-   an entity (person or process) must be able to access only the information and resources that are necessary for its legitimate purpose

--   We minimize custom code, always preferring to use community maintained modules and contribute patches when needed
+We minimize custom code, always preferring to use community maintained modules and contribute patches when needed
 -   When necessary for new functionality, we strive to create generic modules and contribute them to the parent project
 -   Custom code must:
     -   have an associated Jira (or other ticketing system) ticket